five-star-potato/angular-treegrid/doc.md

 The TreeGrid displays the parent/child relationship within the data set.
 There are two ways to define the hierarchy:

-* The relationship is defined through the use of [TreeGridDef.hierachy](#treehierarchy)
-* The relationship is defined through the use of [TreeGridDef.grouping](#groupconfig).
-Note.
-Grouping feature is not compatible with Ajax lazy loading

 The above two features are mutally exclusive

 ``` javascript